 - Appeals Council Stage: The Appeals Council was designed to look over adverse decisions made by Administrative Law Judge's at the hearing stage.
 What they look for are cases which should have been allowed, but were not, simply due to errors made by the Administrative Law Judge.
 Therefore, if you case is denied at the haring stage, we will take a careful look at the decision and see if any such errors were made.
 If yes, we will appeal the case to the Appeals Council.
 Upon our filing, the Appeals Council may (1) affirm he previous decision, thus allowing the denial to stand; (2) reverse the decision thus sending the case back for another hearing, or (3) in rare instances, allow your case without another supplemental hearing.

 Hopefully, this page was helpful in answering some of your questions regarding the Social Security Disability claim process.

-If you are thinking about applying or appealing a denied claim, you may want to consult with a Social Security Disability Advocate in Glendale who will work tirelessly in representing your interests.
-Our advocates have decades of combined experience in representing clients before the Social Security Administration.
+If you are thinking about applying or appealing a denied claim, you may want to consult with a Social Security Disability Attorney in Glendale who will work tirelessly in representing your interests.
+Our Attorneys have decades of combined experience in representing clients before the Social Security Administration.
 Representing countless number of cases has allowed our firm to understand what is required to ultimately win.
 Our firm works on a contingency fee meaning we don't get paid until you win.
 So go ahead, give us a call or fill out the contact form for your free consultation.
 Let us help you get the benefits you deserve.